 At Advanced Allergy & Asthma Associates and Food Allergy Center of Illinois, we know the power of introducing small amounts of the very allergen that causes our face to itch or our nose to run.
 By doing so, we build the immune system’s tolerance of the trigger.
 The latest research indicates Drs.
-Noga Askenazi, Eugenia Hahn, and Dipika Patel will have another weapon in their arsenal to fight food allergies in the form of friendly bacteria called Clostridia.
+Noga Askenazi, and Eugenia Hahn will have another weapon in their arsenal to fight food allergies in the form of friendly bacteria called Clostridia.

 Getting to know Clostridia

 Published in the Proceedings of the National Academy of Sciences, a team led by University of Chicago researchers isolated the oxygen-sensitive bacteria deep in our intestines.

 They found this organism signals the production of mucus and natural antibiotics, which reinforce the intestinal lining that acts as a barrier – preventing food allergens from entering our bloodstream.